Transforming Objects

 To scale the selected objects:

-- In case of multiple selected objects, hold the Space key to block scaling and allow only object movements.
+• In case of multiple selected objects, hold the Space key to block scaling and allow object movements only.

 Rotating and skewing objects is done centered to a user selected center point.
 The center point is associated with the object and it will be stored with the document.
 The center point is indicated as a small circular node, initially at the center of the object.
 To move the center point of the selected objects: